 Catastrophic injuries significantly impair, if not entirely destroy, physical or mental functions of the body.
+Defined by law, a catastrophic injury means “an injury, the direct and proximate consequences of which permanently prevent an individual from performing any gainful work.”
 Due to the extent of the victim’s injuries, they are the most costly for the sufferer in terms of quality of life, for the victim’s family due to the increased burden of care, and for their finances because catastrophic injury victims often require long-term or lifelong medical treatment and assistance.
-As mentioned previously, the victim is also prevented from working for a long period of time, if not permanently, due to their disability, which deprives the victim and their family of this form of income.
+The victim is also prevented from working for a long period of time, if not permanently, due to their disability, which deprives the victim and their family of this form of income.
 Of course, the unimaginable pain and suffering caused by catastrophic injuries cannot be understated.

 In terms of the causes of catastrophic injuries, there are many.
 Some of the most common causes of these injuries are explained in greater detail below.